QuakeMigrate/QuakeMigrate/docs/installation.rst

     pip install scikit-fmm

 It can also be installed along with the rest of package if installing from source (see :ref:`Other installation methods`).

-.. note:: At time of writing scikit-fmm (version 2022.8.15) does not yet support Python 3.11.

 Other installation methods
 --------------------------